 The Community Trigger forms part of a wider package of anti-social behaviour (ASB) tools and powers introduced on 20 October 2014.

-A Community Trigger is the process whereby members of the community can request that the Anti-Social Behaviour Unit at both Suffolk Coastal and Waveney District Councils review the responses to their complaints of anti-social behaviour, if it is believed that no action has been taken.
+A Community Trigger is the process whereby members of the community can request that our Anti-Social Behaviour Unit review the responses to their complaints of anti-social behaviour, if it is believed that no action has been taken.

 The Trigger is designed to ensure that we work together to try to resolve your complaint of anti-social behaviour.
 We will do this by talking about the problem, sharing information and acting together to direct our resources to try to resolve the complaint.